-You casually mention you wonder if your child has ADHD and, before you know it, there is a line of “experts” forming, prepared to weigh in on the subject.
+You casually mention you wonder if your child has ADHD, and, before you know it, a line of “experts” is forming, prepared to weigh in on the subject.

 You hear things like…

-“Every kid is ADHD these days!
+“Every kid has ADHD these days!
 They are fiiiiiiine!”

 And a personal favorite…